tyu0912/w251_work/hw11/README.md

 The goal of this homework is to land the lunar lander between the pictured goal post using reinforcement style learning.
 In `old_files/README.md`, we can see the run instructions and recommendations on how to potentially achieve our goal better.
 Below are the answers to the questions that are also specified and serves as a guide to the changes that were made.

+** To see videos of the latest change, please go to http://s3.us-east.cloud-object-storage.appdomain.cloud/tennisonyu-w251-hw11 **

 ## 1. What parameters did you change?

 **Change 1:**